 16. Dylan Pawson

 Parkour extraordinair Dylan Pawson (@dylanpawson) rose to social media fame after he, alongside his twin brother Brodie, dominated the Australian Ninja Warrior course.
 He spends his time freerunning through Brisbane, and yes, he posts all his hair-raising stunts on his Instagram.
-Check in for a daily [email protected]#k-did-he-do-that?
+Check in for a daily how-the-f@#k-did-he-do-that?

 Affiliations: YouTube – Parkour Twins, Australian Ninja Warrior S 1,2,3